6 Types Of Benefits And Payments Under PA Workers Compensation Law

 6. Death Benefits

 When it comes to death benefits, the Pennsylvania Workers’ Compensation law covers two important aspects.

 - Giving the employee’s dependents a reasonable amount of money to help them get their life back on track.

 - Monetary help to cover the funeral expenses up to a certain amount.

 It is important to note that the death benefits are paid to the spouse of the employee until the spouse remarries, and to the children till they reach the age of 18.
 The funeral expenses can be from $3,000 to $7,000.
 While the death benefits can be a maximum of $1,081/week.

 The state of Pennsylvania requires that all workplace fatalities are reported to the Bureau of Workers’ Compensation within 48 hours.
 If you are a dependent of someone who has passed away due to a workplace injury, it is necessary to inform their company that you are filing a relevant claim.
 It is important to move quickly so you can claim the burial expenses too, so you can spend this necessary time with your family and loved ones without worrying about costs and expenses.

 The Pennsylvania Workers’ Compensation law is an important piece of legislation that encourages businesses and employees to contribute towards creating safer work environments.
 In cases when accidents occur, the law is on the side of the victim but it requires urgency of action and knowledge of the content.

-Our experienced attorneys at Cardamone Law can provide you with both.
+Our experienced and best workers compensation attorneys at Cardamone Law can provide you with both.
 If you or a loved one has suffered a work-related injury, call us at your earliest so we can take care of the legalities and administration while you focus on your treatment and healing.